metomi/rose/sphinx/glossary.rst

 .. glossary::
    :sorted:

+   suite
    Cylc suite
       A Cylc suite is a directory containing a ``suite.rc`` file which contains :term:`graphing<graph>` representing a workflow.

+      See also:

+      * :ref:`Relationship between Cylc suites, Rose suite configurations and Rosie suites <cylc-rose-rosie-suite-relationship-diagram>`

    suite directory
       The suite directory contains all of the configuration for a suite (e.g.